-The commercial rabbit foods are not good for guinea pigs because they are low in vitamin C, high in vitamin D and also contain drugs to prevent coccidiosis, which can make guinea pigs extremely ill.
+The commercial rabbit foods are not good for guinea pigs because they are low in vitamin C, high in vitamin D. They also contain drugs to prevent coccidiosis, which can make guinea pigs extremely ill.

-Chocolates have high levels of sugar, more than any other food item and are also high in fats and carbohydrates.
+Chocolates have high levels of sugar, more than any other food item.
+These are also high in fats and carbohydrates.
 Make sure your kid is not feeding guinea pigs with chocolate.

 While herbs can be a significant source of essential minerals, there is a long list of herbs that are toxic to guinea pigs: Acacia, Aconite, Beech, Bindweed, Buttercups, Celandine, Cherry Trees, Clematis, Columbine, Daffodils, Daisies, Deadly Nightshade, Acanthus, Agave, Arum, Autumn Crocus, Belladonna, Boxwood, Broom, Buddleia, Christmas Rose, Cyclamen, Datura, Elder, Ferns, Geraniums, Holly, Honeysuckle, Ivy, Juniper, Laburnum, Lilly, Lilly of Valley, Lupine, Monkshood, Oleander, Primrose, Snowdrop, Thimble, Tree of life, Windflower and Yews.

-Oak plants are poisonous for guinea pigs and can cause diarrhea, extreme pain in the abdomen and loss of interest in eating which can lead to death.
+Oak plants are poisonous to guinea pigs.
+It can cause diarrhea, extreme pain in the abdomen and loss of interest in eating which can lead to death.